 Looking for a uniquely comfortable mattress?
 Then the original Purple and Tempur-Cloud mattress are probably on your radar.
 The Purple features a unique squishy-yet-firm feel while the Tempur-Cloud offers (you guessed it!) cloud-like softness.

-These distinct mattresses will appeal to different kinds of sleepers, so read our full Purple vs Tempur-pedic review to learn who might like the Purple and what kind of sleepers might love the Tempur-Cloud.
+These distinct mattresses will appeal to different kinds of sleepers, so read our full Purple vs Tempur-pedic comparison to learn who might like the Purple and what kind of sleepers might love the Tempur-Cloud.

 Purple And Tempur-Pedic Tempur-Cloud Mattress Overview